saidaibrg/saidaibrg.github.io/_posts/2021-3-5-SA-Definition.md

 More specifically, this NLP technique can be implemented in the following ways:
 * Through a [rule-based method](https://saidaibrg.github.io/Sentiment-Analysis/)
-* With the help of [Machine Learning](https://saidaibrg.github.io/ML-Approach/) (more specifically Neural Networks!)
+* With the help of [machine learning](https://saidaibrg.github.io/ML-Approach/) (more specifically Neural Networks!)
-* Through a hybrid method that combines both Rules and ML
+* Through a [hybrid method](https://www.aclweb.org/anthology/S14-2074.pdf) that combines both rule-based and ML-based algorithms.